michalporeba/odis/README.md

 # Possible Use Cases

 * [Find Me Button](./docs/usecases/findme.md) - Search for and update your personal infromation held by any department accross the Civil Service.
+* [Product Search](./docs/usecases/product-overview.md) - Building the 'bigger picture' of a product through single search without the data warehouse.

-*(A list of possible use cases will have to be developed to better explain the problem and possible applications of the solution)*
+*(A list of further possible use cases will have to be developed to better explain the problem and possible applications of the solution)*

 &nbsp;